wp-plugins/chargebee/readme.txt

 == Changelog ==

+= 2.2 =
+Updating ChargeBee user meta in WordPress after redirecting from customer portal, removed "chargebee plan" property, if invoice name is null then replace it will plan name and also added filters for developers to access the ChargeBee user meta information.

 = 2.1 =
 Short code had been added to show custom messages based on the user plan